Alicepinch/stay-in-st-tropez/TESTING.md

 }
 ```

-When testing the maps I noticed that when an info window was open and another marker was clicked on the current info window was not closing.
+When testing the maps, I noticed that when an info window was open and another marker was clicked on the current info window was not closing.
 This wasn't the best UX for the customers as the info windows were piling on-top of each other.
-To resolve this I added the below code into the event listener.
+To resolve this, I added the below code into the event listener.

 ```
  google.maps.event.addListener(marker, 'click', function () {